discrete-notes/discrete-notes.github.io/_posts/2019-06-20-local-model.md

 [Mohsen Ghaffari](https://people.csail.mit.edu/ghaffari/) but his part is covered below).
-In addition to the classic topics of synchronous computing, it covers some topics at the boundary with asynchronous computing (such as synchronizers), or fully asynchronous (such as shared objects).
+In addition to the classic topics of synchronous computing, it covers some topics at the boundary with asynchronous computing (such as synchronizers), or fully asynchronous computing (such as shared objects).

-* A set of lectures notes by [Fabian Kuhn](http://ac.informatik.uni-freiburg.de/kuhn/) is available chapter by chapter on
+* A set of lecture notes by [Fabian Kuhn](http://ac.informatik.uni-freiburg.de/kuhn/) is available chapter by chapter on
 [the course webpage](http://ac.informatik.uni-freiburg.de/teaching/ss_18/network-algorithms.php).
 The topics are very close from the ones of the bullet above.
-Two topics that appear only here: dynamic networks and and
+Two topics that appear only here: dynamic networks and
 [network coding](https://en.wikipedia.org/wiki/Linear_network_coding).

 * Another set of lecture notes is
 [Theory of Distributed Systems](https://www.mpi-inf.mpg.de/departments/algorithms-complexity/teaching/winter18/tods/), by [Christoph Lenzen](http://people.mpi-inf.mpg.de/~clenzen/).
-It covers (in addition to the classic material), chapters on self-stabilization and routing.
+It covers (in addition to the classic material) self-stabilization and routing.

 * Probably the most recent course is